 Kids’ immune systems are more vulnerable to illness and disease, and vaccination schedules are scientifically designed by top infectious disease experts and doctors with this in mind.
 The goal is to protect kids from vaccine-preventable diseases as early and as safely as possible.

-Below, we cover how many vaccines are recommended for children and when, an overview of the current schedule changes, and a list of vaccine recommendations by age group.
+Below, we cover how many vaccines are recommended for children and when, changes to the current schedule, and a list of vaccine recommendations by age group.
 We also answer questions around COVID-19 vaccines for children and teens.

 How many vaccines do kids get if the immunization schedule for children is followed?